 Synthetic Landscapes - created using Fortran

 The images shown here were created using a Fortran program I have writen which builds up the image pixel by pixel, and allows manipulation of pixels in an ordered fashion using computational formulae with built in randomness.
 Each pixel of just about any photographic image on a computer is (basically) made up of a set of three values for each pixel (normally representing the amount of Red, Green, and Blue.
+I use 'ppm' image format which has number values for each pixel.
 The program manipulates these values.

 While there are potentially no creative limits, there are practical limits to what a programming language of any type can create from scratch.
-I'm starting with what is simple and adding more complex elements when I think they will add to the potential for 'realism'.
+I started with what is simple and then added more complex elements when I thought they would add to the potential for 'realism'.
 These images shown here are very small and lack detail, but an advantage of this approach is that very large images can be created.